crownstone/crownstone-home-assistant/README.md

 Crownstone are represented in the light platform, and can switch or dim.
 You can create a card in the overview and add your Crownstone entities to have a nice overview of your Crownstones!
 If a Crownstone supports dimming, there will be a brightness slider to dim your Crownstone.

+![Crownstone entity](/images/crownstone_entity.png)

 When the ability state of **dimming** is changed through the Crownstone app, your config entry will reload to process the change in supported features.

-Crownstone entities have some state attributes to provide more information about the Crownstone.
-To see this information, simply click on the entity.
-This information is:
-* Switch method (Crownstone Cloud or Crownstone USB Dongle)
-* Dimming (Enabled or Disabled)
-* Tap To Toggle (Enabled or Disabled)
-* Switchcraft (Enabled or Disabled)

-![Crownstone entity](/images/crownstone_entity.png)

 # Presence